 Dispensing errors have been reported between TOPAMAX® (topiramate) tablets and TOPROL-XL® (metoprolol succinate) extended-release tablets.

 Please be sure to check your tablets to ensure you are taking the right medicine.

 *TOPROL-XL is a registered trademark of the AstraZeneca group of companies.

-TOPAMAX® is not used to stop a migraine after it starts.
+- To prevent migraine headaches in adults and adolescents 12 years of age and older.
+TOPAMAX® is not used to stop a migraine after its starts.

 IMPORTANT SAFETY INFORMATION